Video CD: Hardware and software support

-Early devices supporting Video CD playback include the Philips CD-i systems and the Amiga CD-32 (albeit via an optional decoder card).
+Early devices supporting Video CD playback include the Philips CD-i systems, Sega Saturn, and the Amiga CD-32 (albeit via an optional decoder card).
 Disc playback is also available both natively and as an option on some CD- and DVD-based video game consoles, including the original PlayStation (only on the SCPH-5903 model).

 Early software supporting Video CD playback include XingMPEG.
 Early PC hardware supporting Video CD playback include proprietary VCD decoder card.
 Later, because the introduction of Pentium II processor which supports MMX extension, and later graphics cards had included video decoding function, the use of VCD decoder card declined.

 VLC is a free, open-source media player software which supports VCD on Windows, MacOS, Linux and BSD.

 Windows Media Player prior to version 9 does not support playing VCD directly.
 Windows Vista added native support of VCD along with DVD-Video and can launch the preferred application upon insertion.
 The disc format is also supported natively by Media Player Classic, VLC Media Player and MPlayer.
 Discs may include software for playing back VCD on operating systems that do not support it natively, which can be bundled by the authoring software.

 QuickTime Player also does not support playing VCD directly, though it can play the .DAT files (stored under \MPEGAV for video and audio data) reliably, and plugins were available.

 Direct access playback support is available within Windows XP MCE, Windows Vista and newer (including Windows 10), classic Mac OS, BSD, macOS, and Linux among others, either directly or with updates and compatible software.

 Most DVD players are compatible with VCDs, and VCD-only players are available throughout Asia, and online through many shopping sites.
 Some older Blu-ray and HD-DVD players also retained support, as do CBHD players as well.
 However, most Blu-ray players, most vehicle audio with DVD/Blu-ray support, Xbox family, and Sony PlayStation family cannot play VCDs because the player software does not have support for MPEG-1 video and audio; the player software lacks the ability to read MPEG-1 stream in DAT files alongside MPEG-1 stream in standard MPEG, AVI, and Matroska files; or the player lacks the ability to read CD-ROM XA discs.
 Some Laserdisc players that were released in the late 90s support VCD, as does the Sony PS1 model SCPH-5903 marketed in Southeast Asia.
+The Sega Saturn has an MPEG-1 decoder card, which allows for VCD playback as well as MPEG-1 video on select games.
+However, it wasn’t released in North America.

 Authoring software for VCD and SVCD includes Nero Video for Windows and VCD Imager for Linux.